jdorn/json-editor/README.md

 }
 ```

-The `minimum`, `maximum`, and `multipleOf` schema keywords are only used when the format is set to `range`.
+The `minimum`, `maximum`, and `multipleOf` schema keywords only affect the UI when the format is set to `range`.
 For example, this will show a slider from 10 to 50:

 ```json
 {